rsowell/cs-457-agile-iterations/docs/2-Iter-0--Credentials-Management--CI--and-Issue-Tracking-6b75.md

 2. Go to [github.com/settings](https://github.com/settings), then navigate to Developer Settings and click on `OAuth apps` and add a new `OAuth App`.
 Copy the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` and add them to your `credentials.yml.enc`.
 As before, use your Heroku link for the callback URL, e.g. `https://your-heroku-1234.herokuapp.com/auth/github/callback`.

-3. Get a [Geocodio][geocodi] API key.
+3. Get a [Geocodio][geocodio] API key.
 Create an account, then visit [the Geocodio API page][geocodio_api].
 One person should create an API key and share it with the team.

 Geocodio is a free service with a very easy JSON API for looking up representatives by a location.
-We've taken care of the main work of setting up the API, but you'll need to pass in a `GEOCODIO_API_KEY`.
+We've taken care of the main work of setting up the API, but you'll need to pass in a `geocodio_api_key`.
 [Check out their documentation][geocodio_docs].

 [geocodio]: https://dash.geocod.io
 [geocodio_api]: https://dash.geocod.io/apikey